Astros vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 65 hits with 15 doubles, a triple, two home runs, 31 walks and 20 RBI.
-He's also stolen nine bases.
+- Steven Kwan has 66 hits with 15 doubles, a triple, two home runs, 33 walks and 20 RBI.
+He's also stolen 10 bases.

-- Kwan heads into this game looking to extend his two-game hit streak.
-In his last five games he is hitting .182 with a double, two walks and two RBI.
+- Kwan has picked up at least one hit in three games in a row.
+During his last five outings he is hitting .238 with a double, four walks and two RBI.

 Kwan Recent Games